Key court ruling does not restrict abortion pill access in 17 states, Washington state AG says

 Rice of the U.S. Eastern District of Washington last Friday barred the FDA from "altering the status quo and rights as it relates to the availability of mifepristone" in the states that sued to protect access to the drug.

-His order applies to Arizona, Colorado, Connecticut, Delaware, Illinois, Michigan, Nevada, New Mexico, Oregon, Rhode Island, Vermont, Hawaii, Maine, Maryland, Minnesota, Pennsylvania, Washington state and Washington D.C.
+His order applies to Arizona, Colorado, Connecticut, Delaware, Illinois, Michigan, Nevada, New Mexico, Oregon, Rhode Island, Vermont, Hawaii, Maine, Maryland, Minnesota, Pennsylvania, Washington state and the District of Columbia.

 Rice's order keeps the FDA's current regulatory framework in place in those states.
 This includes mail delivery of the abortion pill in those jurisdictions, the ability of retail pharmacies to dispense the medication if they are certified to do so, and the administration of mifepristone up to the 10th week of pregnancy.

-Rice's decision last week came just 20 minutes after U.S. District Judge Matthew Kacsmaryk of the U.S. Northern District of Texas unilaterally suspended the FDA's more than two-decade old approval of mifepristone and all subsequent regulatory actions the agency had taken since then.
+Rice's decision Friday came just 20 minutes after U.S. District Judge Matthew Kacsmaryk of the U.S. Northern District of Texas unilaterally suspended the FDA's more than two-decade-old approval of mifepristone and all subsequent regulatory actions the agency has taken since then.

 The Justice Department appealed Kacsmaryk's decision to the 5th Circuit Court of Appeals on Monday.

 Judges Kurt Engelhardt and Andrew Oldham, who were appointed by former President Donald Trump, voted to temporarily block mail delivery of the abortion pill and reimpose doctor visits to receive the drug.
-The decision also shortened the timeframe in which mifepristone can be administered to the 7th week of pregnancy.
+The decision also shortened the time frame in which mifepristone can be administered to up to the seventh week of pregnancy.
 The 5th Circuit will hear oral arguments in the case at the earliest available date.

 The Justice Department asked Rice earlier this week to clarify by Friday what the government's legal obligations are under his order because it sees "significant" tension with Kacsmaryk's decision.
 But Ferguson said there's no ambiguity in Rice's ruling.